Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Multi-GPU System Evaluation Setup

 Moreover, we use a fixed CPU \& GPU resource allocation per job, reflecting common practice in cluster schedulers such as Slurm~\cite{slurm} and in cloud service offerings where users receive a predetermined number of CPU cores per GPU~\cite{aws}.
 While such isolation supports fair sharing across users, it also introduces the risk of mismatched CPU and GPU allocations, as these allocations are typically chosen manually or determined by simple heuristics (\eg assigning 4 CPU cores per GPU).
-This setup enables us to systematically investigate how insufficient CPU provisioning contributes to slowdowns in LLM inference and serving workloads.